 Bias binding is my preference so I need a fool proof cutting method.
 I don't cut my binding until my top is pieced and quilted because I am not always sure what color I am going to use to finish my quilt.
 This usually means that I want to cut my binding late at night.

 I put together a PDF of the instructions so you can keep them by your cutting table.
 We don't all have big screens on phones or tablets, so I thought a PDF would be more helpful to more people.
 Because — I can't keep a secret!

 I know — what you really want to know is how much do you get?

-The first picture in this post is a fat quarter.
-Then second picture is the pile of strips I cut.
+Below is a picture of the fat quarter.
+Then second picture is the pile of strips I cut from it.
 Notice that the only "waste" is the 2 triangles on the left.
 Now with this method, you get several long strips.
 As you can see below the longest strip was 24", and the shortest was 9 1/2' from seam allowance to seam allowance.

 Because the strips already have a angled/ mitered end, you only lose the seam allowance on each strip.
 All told, I got about 120" of bias binding from my fat quarter.
 I forgot to count how many cuts I made, but am thinking it was about 6.
 I cut my strips 2 1/2" wide.

 This method doesn't work with a square, it has to be a rectangle.
 The larger the rectangle, the more longer strips you get.
 So unless you were doing a small project or a scrappy binding, fat quarters probably aren't the best choice, but a fat quarter sure gives you a lot of binding!